 Anticapitalism: To be clear, our roles as revolutionaries includes our participation in fights to end capitalism, the social relationship of dispossession that has formed our existing world ecology.
 We also recognize that capitalism has the power to co-opt almost anything.
 Thus in our attempts to build alternatives, we are mindful of this reality.
-We recognize the ecological imperialism via the international cartel and the unequal exchange (labor, resources, extraction, etc.) between the “global north” and “global south”.
+We recognize the ecological imperialism via unequal exchange (labor, resources, extraction, etc.) between the “global north” and “global south”.
 Thus, in our anti-capitalist and anti-colonial framings, we are mindful of the extractive processes that are required for the seemingly neutral word of “sustainability” (e.g. renewable energy for the global north that requires lithium/water mining in the global south).
 Indeed, we can see here how capitalism can almost effortlessly co-opt.

 Criticality/ Radicality: In our efforts to build and rebuild, we recognize the need for critical thinking and radical sentiments.
 However, we do not want to only tear down, and in our criticality of the status quo we are committed to the process of not just offering critiques, but also reconstructing and transcending.
 In other words, we do not only recognize the limitations, but the potentialities and we use them to forge a path of prefigurative actions.